tdiazsantos/fslcat/README.rst

 Usage in iPython
 ------------
+Run the python code:

 > ``run fslcat.py``

+Load the catalog:

 > ``cat = fslcat('/fslcat_directory/FSL_catalog_v4.csv')``

+A few plot examples:

 * A plot of [CII]158 luminosity over the far-infrared luminosity as a function of the far-infrared luminosity (corrected for magnification), color-coded as a function of galaxy type: